Market Overview

 Camp Springs is more affordable with a median home price of $350K, compared to $640K in Fairfax.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Camp Springs prices range from $150K–$600K.
 Fairfax prices range from $350K–$1.5M.

-Both cities are popular with families.
 Camp Springs is a community in Prince George's County near Joint Base Andrews, home of Air Force One.
-Fairfax combines excellent schools, diverse dining, and easy access to major employers.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+Fairfax combines public schools, diverse dining, and easy access to major employers.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.